 Sensors continue to become "smarter" and interoperable.
 For example, some QC procedures may be embedded within the sensor instrumentation package.
 Significant components of metadata will reside in the instrument and be transmitted either on demand or automatically along with the data stream.
 Users may also reference metadata through Uniform Resource Locators (URLs) to simplify the identification of which QC steps have been applied to data.
+However, QARTOD QC test procedures in this manual address only real-time, in-situ observations made by sensors on fixed or mobile platforms.
+The tests do not include post-processing, which is not conducted in real time but may be useful for ecosystem-based management, or delayed-mode, which is required for climate studies.

 Future QARTOD reports will address standard QC procedures and best practices for all types of common as well as uncommon platforms and sensors for all the U.S. IOOS core variables.
 Each QC manual is envisioned as a dynamic document and will be posted on the QARTOD website at www.ioos.noaa.gov/qartod/.
 This process allows for QC manual updates as technology development occurs for both upgrades of existing sensors and new sensors.
-Separate manuals should be used to discriminate between near real-time data, which might be used for ecosystem-based management, and delayed-mode data, which might be suitable for climate studies.